oavioz/GenerativeAI-Custom-Detection/README.md

 ## Shell tool
 shell_tool.py, allows sorting images according to prompts.
-Before running, add the following alias:
+Before running, it's recomended to add the following alias (sorry windows):
 `alias aitool="python3 shell_tool.py`
 Run:
-`aitool <parent directory>  <string to search>  <dest directory>` At the moment, videos are transformed to frames.
+`aitool <parent directory>  <string to search>  <dest directory>` It is recommended to use "sorted_files" as a prefix for dest-directory At the moment, videos are transformed to frames.